ryanbekhen/ngebut/README.md

 <p align="center">
   <b>Ngebut</b> is a web framework for Go designed for speed and efficiency.
   <br>
-  Built on top of <a href="https://github.com/panjf2000/gnet">gnet</a>, the fastest non-blocking networking library for Go.
+  Built on top of <a href="https://github.com/panjf2000/gnet">gnet</a>, a high-performance non-blocking networking library for Go.
 </p>

 > ⚠️ **Maintenance Notice**: Ngebut is currently under active development and maintenance.
 Some APIs may change before the first stable release.